nicolestanton/covid-19-stats/covid-19-stats/README.md

 # Covid 19 Dashboard

-This project is a dashboard showing statistics for places in the UK about Coronavirus.
+This project is a dashboard showing statistics for countries around the world about Coronavirus.

 ## Getting Started